celestiaorg/docs/developers/blobstreamx-proof-queries.md

-To prove the inclusion of PayForBlob (PFB) transactions, blobs or shares, committed to in a Celestia block, we use the Celestia consensus node's RPC to query for proofs that can be verified in a Rollup settlement contract via Blobstream X. In fact, when a PFB transaction is included in a block, it gets separated into a PFB transaction (without the blob), and the actual data blob that it carries.
+To prove the inclusion of PayForBlob (PFB) transactions, blobs or shares, committed to in a Celestia block, we use the Celestia consensus node's RPC to query for proofs that can be verified in a Rollup settlement contract via Blobstream.
+In fact, when a PFB transaction is included in a block, it gets separated into a PFB transaction (without the blob), and the actual data blob that it carries.
 These two are split into shares, which are the low level constructs of a Celestia block, and saved to the corresponding